InSawyerSteps/Kinesis_Multitools

 The cookbook_multitool

-is a unified endpoint for capturing and searching canonical code patterns ("golden patterns") in your project.
+is a unified endpoint for capturing and searching canonical code patterns ("golden patterns") across multiple languages.
 It replaces the older add_to_cookbook

 and find_in_cookbook